Randomness and Differentiability: Introduction

 Classically, to say that a property holds for a ``random'' real $z \in [0,1]$ simply means that the reals failing the property form a null set.
 For instance, a well-known theorem of Lebesgue~\cite{Lebesgue:1909} states that every nondecreasing function $f\colon \, [0,1] \to \RR$ is differentiable at all reals~$z$ outside a null set (depending on $f$).
 That is, $f'(z)$ exists for a random real $z$ in the sense specified above.
 Via Jordan's result that each function of bounded variation is the difference of two nondecreasing functions (see, for instance, \cite[Cor 5.2.3]{Bogachev.vol1:07}), Lebesgue's theorem can be extended to functions of bounded variation.

-In most of the results of the type ($*$) above, the implication $\RRA$ can be seen as an effective form of Lebesgue's theorem.
-Before we make this precise, we will discuss algorithmic randomness, and computable functions on the unit interval.
+In most of the results of the type ($*$) above, the implication ``$\RRA$'' can be seen as an effective form of Lebesgue's theorem.
+Before we make this precise, we will provide some background on algorithmic randomness, and computable functions on the unit interval.